Aliases for BVES Gene

 UniProtKB/Swiss-Prot for BVES Gene

 Cell adhesion molecule involved in the establishment and/or maintenance of cell integrity.
-Involved in the formation and regulation of the tight junction (TJ) paracellular permeability barrier in epithelial cells.
+Involved in the formation and regulation of the tight junction (TJ) paracellular permeability barrier in epithelial cells (PubMed:16188940).
 Plays a role in VAMP3-mediated vesicular transport and recycling of different receptor molecules through its interaction with VAMP3.
 Plays a role in the regulation of cell shape and movement by modulating the Rho-family GTPase activity through its interaction with ARHGEF25/GEFT.
-Induces primordial adhesive contact and aggregation of epithelial cells in a Ca(2+)-independent manner.
-Also involved in striated muscle regeneration and repair and in the regulation of cell spreading.
+Induces primordial adhesive contact and aggregation of epithelial cells in a Ca(2+)-independent manner (By similarity).
+Involved in skeletal muscle and heart development (PubMed:26642364).
+Also involved in striated muscle regeneration and repair and in the regulation of cell spreading (By similarity).